 The larger the possession, or ego-based attachment, the greater the maintenance, and consumption of our most valuable asset – our time here on Earth.
 Many quickly tire of their “possessions,” want more, and find themselves on an endless economic treadmill.

 Humanity is awakening from centuries of survival consciousness.
 Fear, greed, competitiveness, and aggrandizement, still play large roles in financial decisions, and career choices.

 Prosperity is a Mindset

 Prosperity, therefore, is a mindset.
 Anyone can be prosperous the moment they create a balanced lifestyle in which they spend responsibly and utilize their time wisely.
 This can be accomplished by coming into alignment with soul purpose while accepting that the human experience is one of ups and downs – lessons to learn, puzzles to solve, and journeys, and experiences – once started – to complete.

 Some, though, say that they “hate their jobs,” and are working at something that is “not their passion,” doesn’t provide “enough money,” and sufficient “job satisfaction” or “ego gratification.”
-Because of ego expectations, and other factors, some choose not to work, or move from job, to job, or expect others to support them.
-Some are not able to work – either temporarily, or permanently.
-Some travel the financially devastating path of addictions – including compulsive spending.
+Some resent “authority.”
+Because of ego expectations, and other factors, – including karmic complexities – some choose not to work, or move from job, to job, or expect others to support them.
+Some are not able to work; either temporarily, or permanently.
+Some travel the financially devastating paths of addictions – including compulsive spending – and dysfunctional partnering.
 Some “artists” spend much of their time creating while receiving little financially in return.
 Any of which, unresolved, significantly affects financial well-being.